 Returning to the big screen in 1992, Tucci was cast in the independent comedy In the Soup, then portrayed the famous gangster Lucky Luciano in Billy Bathgate in 1993.
 Also in 1993, Tucci played a Middle Eastern assassin in the critically acclaimed The Pelican Brief.
 After years of playing the tough guy in a variety of television and movie roles, Stanley Tucci was cast in the title role in Winchell, the HBO biopic about the tabloid reporter Henry Winchell's life, in 1998.
 Tucci's performance earned him his first Emmy and Golden Globe award wins.

 Tucci began working behind the camera in the early 90s, after growing frustrated with what he felt were stereotypical Italian roles in Hollywood.
-Tucci began shopping a script he wrote, Big Night, around to various studios in the early 90s.
+Tucci began shopping a script he wrote, Big Night, around to various studios in the early '90s.
 He eventually landed a deal to make the film, which told the story of two Italian immigrant brothers and their failing restaurant.
 Due to budget constraints, Tucci co-directed the film with the help of his old friend, Campbell Scott.
 The movie was highly regarded at the Sundance Film Festival, earning a Grand Jury Prize nomination and winning a Waldo Salt Screenwriting Award at the gathering.
 He followed up this project with a starring role in The Impostors (1998), a period comedy which he also wrote and directed.
 Tucci also stepped into the director role for the 2000 indie drama, Joe Gold's Secret (2000).

 'A Midsummer Night's Dream,' 'Sidewalks of New York,' 'The Road to Perdition'